MiniZinc/libminizinc/docs/en/mzn-analyse.rst

 The following are a few examples of the usage of the ``mzn-analyse`` tool.

 1. Remove the solve and output items from the model and write the model to solveless.mzn.
-It then inlines the local includes and outputs to stdout as "FlatZinc" (no linebreaks while printing an item).
+It then inlines the local includes and outputs to stdout as "FlatZinc" (no line breaks while printing an item).

   ``mzn-analyse in.mzn remove-items:solve,output out:solveless.mzn inline-includes out_fzn``